faisalimam1/nptel/python/about.md

-The course is "The JOy of Computing Using Python" and it is offered by IIT Ropar
+The course is "The Joy of Computing Using Python" and it is offered by IIT Ropar through NPTEL